C.J. Abrams Player Props: Nationals vs. Braves

 - The pitching staff for the Braves had a collective 9.7 K/9 last season, the second-best in the league.

-- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in baseball.
+- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in baseball.

-- Strider will make his first start of the season for the Braves.
+- Shuster gets the call to start for the Braves, his first this season.

-- The 24-year-old right-hander started and threw 2 1/3 innings when he last appeared on Friday, Oct.
-14 against the Philadelphia Phillies.
+- The left-hander is making his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.